Udgin/blog/blog.md

 ```

 ---
-## Fixed header/column for HTML table using JQuery - 07 July, 2014
+## Fixed header or column for HTML table using JQuery - 07 July, 2014

 I have created one more plugin for HTML table.
 It fixes the head of a table on the page.
 [Please see it](https://bitbucket.org/upyl/fixedheader).
 The main feature is supporting of overflow parent element.